repository-preservation/lcmap-ccdc/README.md

 ## As an operations environment
 * Command line interface
-* System requirements: Bash, Docker, Mesos keys/credentials (optional)
+* System requirements: Bash & Docker

 ## As a development and analysis environment
 * Jupyter Notebooks & Apache Cassandra (included)